medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 |  3 |        5 | True                |
 |  4 |        4 | False               |

-**Test Statistic:** The difference in means from comparing the mean of the average of recipes with eight or more ingredients compared to recipes with fewer.
+**Test Statistic:** The difference in means involves comparing the average rating of recipes with eight or more ingredients to those with fewer ingredients.

-**P-value Cutoff:** We’ll use the standard cutoff of 0.05 to determine the probability of seeing the following result, at least as observed.
+**P-value Cutoff:** We'll apply the standard cutoff of 0.05 to assess the probability of observing the following result, at least as it was observed.

 The *observed difference* in the mean is `0.017056668063809788`